naureen20/Real-or-Not-NLP-with-Disaster-Tweets/README.md

 # Real-or-Not-NLP-with-Disaster-Tweets
 Classifying whether a disaster tweet is real or not using LSTM and GloVe word embeddings.
 The model gave an accuracy of 80% on both train and validation data set with learning rate 5e-5, predicting whether a given tweet is about a real disaster or not.
 If so, predicted as 1.
 If not, predicted as 0.
-The datasets have been taken from href=https://www.kaggle.com/c/nlp-getting-started/data>Kaggle Data sets</a>
+The datasets have been taken from <a href=https://www.kaggle.com/c/nlp-getting-started/data>Kaggle Data sets</a>

+The kaggle notebook can be viewed <a href='https://www.kaggle.com/naureenmohammad/nlp-on-disaster-tweet-final'>here </a>

 > Each sample in the train and test set has the information about the text of a tweet, A keyword from that tweet (although this may be blank!) and The location the tweet was sent from (may also be blank)